 Jerry R. Youkey, MD, Executive Vice President of Medical and Academic Affairs and Dean of the University of South Carolina School of Medicine Greenville, joined Greenville Health System in 1998.
 Dr. Youkey is responsible for the health system’s research and education activities, as well as strategic and operational physician initiatives.

-Before joining GHS, Dr. Youkey served as chief of the surgery department and director of the peripheral vascular fellowship program at Geisinger Medical Center in Danville, Pennsylvania.
+Before joining Prisma Health, Dr. Youkey served as chief of the surgery department and director of the peripheral vascular fellowship program at Geisinger Medical Center in Danville, Pennsylvania.
 He also served in the United States Army Medical Corps and was honorably discharged in 1984 with the rank of lieutenant colonel.

 Dr. Youkey is certified by the American Board of Surgery in general vascular surgery.
 He is a member of several professional societies and has authored numerous books, abstracts and journal articles.
 He holds the academic appointment of professor and dean at the University of South Carolina School of Medicine Greenville.